cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
         text: "We are glad you’re here.
-Let’s orchestrate together a future that works for each of us, right on through to our great, great grandchildren and beyond!\_"
+Let’s orchestrate together a future that works for each of us, our great grandchildren, and beyond!\_"
   -
     type: paragraph
     content: